 In addition, students receive invaluable hands-on, practical work experience through a rotation of assistantships, including Assistant Business Manager, Box Office Manager, Patron Services Manager, Marketing Manager, Digital Marketing Manager, and Education and Outreach Manager.
 These assistantships enhance the students’ professional experiences in all aspects of arts administration, making them desirable to arts organizations and corporate employers.

 Enrollment into this program is capped at six per year.
 However, assistantship awards are limited to a maximum of two per year.
-Admission to the program and assistantships are awarded based upon a portfolio review, interview and acceptance into The University of Alabama Graduate School.
-Portfolios maybe uploaded as part of the University application process or sent directly to the program director.
+Admission to the program and assistantships are awarded based on a portfolio review, interview and acceptance into The University of Alabama Graduate School.
+Portfolios may be uploaded as part of the University application process or sent directly to the program director.
 The Application deadline is February 15 of each year.
-For more information, please contact Dominic M. Yeager, Director of Arts Management, at firstname.lastname@example.org.
+For more information, please contact Dominic M. Yeager, Director of Arts Management, at email@example.com.

 MBA/MFA Arts Management